Sonico98/yazi-prompt.sh/README.md

 ```
 Then add `yazi` to `POWERLEVEL9K_LEFT_PROMPT_ELEMENTS` or `POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS`, near the top of ~/.p10k.zsh.
 ### Fish
 It's a bit trickier to apply a genral solution to fish.
+If someone knows a better way of doing this, please open a Pull Request.
 Open a fish shell and execute `funced fish_prompt`.
 This will open up your text editor.
 Add the following near the end of the file, inside the fish_prompt function, before any echo or printf calls:
 ```
 if test -n "$YAZI_LEVEL"